What is Real Estate Farming?

 Real estate farming is a statistics game.
-Even if you have taken all the real estate marketing courses and memorized all sales tricks and scripts, there is no chance of getting constant stream of leads without you going out physically or virtually and meeting new people.
+Even if you have taken all the real estate marketing courses and memorized all sales tricks and scripts, there is no chance of getting the constant stream of leads without you going out physically or virtually and meeting new people.

 This real estate farming system program gives Realtors a system to get at least 50 or more new personal contacts every month plus different ways of staying in touch with the old contacts.

 Statistically, out of every 100 people that you have personally contacted and talked with about their real estate plans (considering that you have kept in touch with them), 3-5 may contact you regarding selling their property within 18 months.
-Again, as with agricultural farming, your real estate farming will only start bringing results in a 6-12 months.
+Again, as with agricultural farming, your real estate farming will only start bringing results in 6-12 months.
 Remember that!